G-L-Cox/DjangoToDoApp/README.md

-Just a little testing of api's
+Just a little testing of DB'S

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~